On virtual singular braid groups: Introduction

 \section{Introduction}

-There are several generalizations of the Artin braid group $B_n$, both from a geometric and algebraic point of view, and its study constitute an active line of research.
-Recently, in \cite{CPM}, Caprau, De la Pena and McGahan introduced virtual singular braids as a generalization of classical singular braids defined by Birman \cite{Bi} and Baez \cite{Ba} for the study of Vassiliev invariants, and virtual braids defined by Kauffman \cite{Kau} and Vershinin \cite{V}.
-In \cite{CPM} the authors proved an Alexander and Markov Theorem for virtual singular braids and gave two presentations for the monoid of virtual singular braids, denoted by $VSB_n$.
-In a more recent paper \cite{CY} Caprau and Yeung showed that the monoid $VSB_n$ embeds in the group $VSG_n$ called the virtual singular braid group on $n$ strands.
-They also gave a presentation of the virtual singular pure braid group $VSPG_n$ and showed that $VSG_n$ is a semi-direct product of $VSPG_n$ and the symmetric group $S_n$.
+There exist several generalizations of the Artin braid group $B_n$, both from geometric and algebraic points of view, and their study constitutes an active line of research.
+Recently, Caprau, Pena and McGahan~\cite{CPM} introduced virtual singular braids as a common generalization of classical singular braids, defined by Birman~\cite{Bi} and Baez~\cite{Ba} in the study of Vassiliev invariants, and virtual braids, defined by Kauffman~\cite{Kau} and Vershinin~\cite{V}.
+In~\cite{CPM}, the authors proved Alexander and Markov type theorems for virtual singular braids and gave two presentations for the monoid of virtual singular braids, denoted by $VSB_n$.

+In a subsequent paper, Caprau and Yeung~\cite{CY} showed that the monoid $VSB_n$ embeds into a group, called the \emph{virtual singular braid group} on $n$ strands and denoted by $VSG_n$.
+They also provided a presentation for the virtual singular pure braid group $VSPG_n$ and proved that $VSG_n$ decomposes as a semi-direct product of $VSPG_n$ and the symmetric group $S_n$.

-The interest for these objects is growing and some progress on its study has been made in recent years.
-For instance, Caprau and Zepeda \cite{CZ} constructed a representation of $VSB_n$, and using the Reidemeister-Schreier algorithm they found a presentation for the virtual singular pure braid monoid.
-Also, Cisneros de la Cruz and Gandolfi \cite{CG} studied algebraic, combinatorial and topological properties of virtual singular braids.
+The interest in these objects has been growing, and some progress in their study has been made in recent years.
+For instance, Caprau and Zepeda~\cite{CZ} constructed representations of the monoid $VSB_n$ and, using the Reidemeister--Schreier algorithm, obtained a presentation for the virtual singular pure braid monoid.
+Moreover, Cisneros de la Cruz and Gandolfi~\cite{CG} studied algebraic, combinatorial, and topological properties of singular virtual braid monoids.

+In this paper, we study several properties of the virtual singular braid group $VSG_n$, as well as some of its subgroups and quotients.
+In \rethm{properties}, we establish algebraic properties of $VSG_n$, showing, for instance, that it is not residually nilpotent for $n \ge 3$ and that its commutator subgroup is perfect for $n \ge 5$, as in the classical, virtual, and singular braid group cases (see~\cite{BB,DG}).